kubernetes-sigs/kubespray/contrib/terraform/equinix/README.md

 You can create many different kubernetes topologies by setting the number of different classes of hosts.

-- Master nodes with etcd: `number_of_k8s_masters` variable
+- Control plane nodes with etcd: `number_of_k8s_masters` variable
-- Master nodes without etcd: `number_of_k8s_masters_no_etcd` variable
+- Control plane nodes without etcd: `number_of_k8s_masters_no_etcd` variable
 - Standalone etcd hosts: `number_of_etcd` variable
 - Kubernetes worker nodes: `number_of_k8s_nodes` variable

 Note that the Ansible script will report an invalid configuration if you wind up with an *even number* of etcd instances since that is not a valid configuration.
 This restriction includes standalone etcd nodes that are deployed in a cluster along with master nodes with etcd replicas.
-As an example, if you have three master nodes with etcd replicas and three standalone etcd nodes, the script will fail since there are now six total etcd replicas.
+As an example, if you have three control plane nodes with etcd replicas and three standalone etcd nodes, the script will fail since there are now six total etcd replicas.